Functional Renormalization Group Approach for Signal Detection

-Nevertheless, it has been shown that this naive expectation is wrong.
-For instance, the analytic MP law, in the large eigenvalue region of the spectrum (deep IR), quartic and sixtic \textit{local} perturbations are relevant\footnote{By local interactions, we mean here "interactions at contact point".
-An extended discussion is provided in section \ref{statisticalfieldttheory}.}.
-The situation is even worst in the small eigenvalue region (deep UV), where the number of relevant couplings becomes arbitrarily large, and canonical dimensions take arbitrary large values.
-These conclusions are as universal as MP’s law and are essentially insensitive to the sparsity for eigenvalues for simulated random behaviours.
-Furthermore, this observation does not concern only MP.
-In \cite{2021tens}, non-analytic noises for tensorial data have been investigated and exhibit similar behaviour regarding the instability of the Gaussian behaviour.\\ Another surprising observation is that a strong enough signal merged in some universal noise makes quartic and sixtic couplings irrelevant and the Gaussian distribution stable.
-Thus, it is possible to characterize the presence of a signal in a spectrum by the asymptotic properties of the physical states they underlie.
-These observations were however confined to dimensional aspects and should require further investigations of the RG flow of these theories.
+Nevertheless, it has been shown that this naive expectation is incorrect.
+For instance, the analytic MP law indicates that in the large eigenvalue region of the spectrum (deep IR), quartic and sextic \textit{local} perturbations are relevant. \footnote{By local interactions, we mean "interactions at contact point."
+An extended discussion is provided in section \ref{statisticalfieldttheory}.} The situation is even worse in the small eigenvalue region (deep UV), where the number of relevant couplings becomes arbitrarily large, and canonical dimensions take arbitrarily large values.
+These conclusions are as universal as MP’s law and are essentially insensitive to the sparsity of eigenvalues for simulated random behaviors.
+Furthermore, this observation does not pertain only to MP.
+In \cite{2021tens}, non-analytic noises for tensorial data have been investigated and exhibit similar behavior regarding the instability of Gaussian behavior.

+Another surprising observation is that a strong enough signal merged with some universal noise renders quartic and sextic couplings irrelevant and stabilizes the Gaussian distribution.
+Thus, it is possible to characterize the presence of a signal in a spectrum by the asymptotic properties of the physical states that underlie them.
+However, these observations were confined to dimensional aspects and warrant further investigation into the RG flow of these theories.